kaki-studios/kakimail/README.md

 - Incoming email receiving
 - Outgoing message sending
 - Support for most IMAP4rev2 commands (rfc 9051)
-- encryption on SMTP and IMAP (using STARTTLS)
+- encryption on SMTP and IMAP (using STARTTLS, and implicit TLS ports)

 ## TO-DO: